-The construction of Mauritius Airport New Terminal which started two years
+The construction of Mauritius Airport New Terminal started in 2010 and it is now fully operational.

 Prime Minister Dr. Navinchandra Ramgoolam officially inaugurated the new terminal of Mauritius Airport on 30 August 2013 and the shifting of operations from the old building took place on the night of 11 till the early morning of 12 September 2013.